 The Finance Ministry stated that there was a drop of 11 percent in tobacco revenue between 2011 and 2012.

 Up to 18.6 percent of all tobacco consumed in Greece was purchased on the black market.

 Source: Margarita Papntoniou, “Tobacco Smuggling Soars In Greece,” Greek Reporter, June 29, 2013.

 An investigation conducted by the Committee of Institutions and Transparency of the Greece Parliament found that the annual turnover in illegal gambling in the country is $7.7 Billion (€6 Billion).
 Out of that total, $1.29 Billion (€1 Billion) of betting is on the Internet.

 Source: Maria Arkouli, “Six Billion Annual Loss From Illegal Betting,” Greek Reporter.com, May 29, 2013.

 The Hellenic Center for Disease Control and Prevention estimates that there were over 250,000 drug addicts in Greece at the start of 2013.
 Over 10,000 of the drug addicts inject themselves with the use of needles.

-The rise of injecting drug users (IDU) in Greece has caused the rate of HIV infections to rise as well.
+The rise of injecting drug users (IDU) in Greece has caused the rate of HIV infections to rise, according to public health programsl.
 In 2010, there were between 10 to 15 new HIV infections amongst drug users in Greece each year.
 In 2011, the number of infections rose to 256.
 In the first six months of 2012, new HIV infection cases hit 314 cases.